Planning inquiries and applications are now online – click here for more information

 What is Development?

 Development may include subdivision, site preparation, building, or even tree removal.
 A number of approvals or permits may be required to ensure that development is done responsibly.
-Common required approvals include:
+Commonly required approvals include:

 - Subdivision Approval